aksommerville/fullmoon4/README.md

 ### April

-- [ ] Graphics touch-up.
-- - [ ] Village interiors
-- - [ ] Village exterior
-- [x] gate: Don't blink when changing state immediately after map transition (eg moonsong's house)
-- - This might mean forcing treadles to set zero state at unload.

 ### May

-- [ ] Door turn-around.
+- [x] Door turn-around.
 If you immediately reverse direction after passing thru a door with blocked edges (house doors, not ladders), you should re-enter it.
-- - [ ] Can we effect that based on pressure against the solid cell?
+- - [x] Can we effect that based on pressure against the solid cell? ...yes
 - [ ] Beta test.
 - [ ] Pretty up the public web page.
 - [ ] Bonus secret 2-player mode: Second player is a ghost that can make wind.